MinishLab/model2vec/README.md

 ## Main Features

 - **State-of-the-Art Performance**: Model2Vec models outperform any other static embeddings (such as GLoVe and BPEmb) by a large margin, as can be seen in our [results](results/README.md).
-- **Small**: Model2Vec reduces the size of a Sentence Transformer model by a factor of 15, from 120M params, down to 7.5M (30 MB on disk, making it the smallest model on [MTEB](https://huggingface.co/spaces/mteb/leaderboard)!).
+- **Small**: Model2Vec reduces the size of a Sentence Transformer model by a factor of up to 50.
+Our [best model](https://huggingface.co/minishlab/potion-base-8M) is just ~30 MB on disk, and our smallest model ~8 MB (making it the smallest model on [MTEB](https://huggingface.co/spaces/mteb/leaderboard)!).
 - **Lightweight Dependencies**: the base package's only major dependency is `numpy`.
 - **Lightning-fast Inference**: up to 500 times faster on CPU than the original model.
 Go green or go home.
 - **Fast, Dataset-free Distillation**: distill your own model in 30 seconds on a CPU, without a dataset.
 All you need is a model and (optionally) a custom vocabulary.